Andy4495/SWI2C/README.md

 - The transmission is immediately stopped, with no more data sent or received.
 - An I2C STOP condition is signalled on the bus.
 - The I2C bus is released.
-- The contents of the `data` variable for the various `readRegister()` methods should be assumed to be invalid, as a partial or incorrect data transfer has occurred.
+- The contents of the `data` variable for the various `read()` methods should be assumed to be invalid, as a partial or incorrect data transfer has occurred.

 #### Repeated Start